 Marwari Horse FAQs

 How much does a Marwari horse cost?

 Marwari horses grow to be 14 – 16 hands in height and weigh between 750 – 1,000 pounds.

 This breed is native to the Marwari, or Jodphur, region of India.

-Their qualities make them better suited for a more intermediate rider, though their temperament does make a great beginner mount.
+The Marwari horse breed’s qualities make them better suited for a more intermediate rider.

 The Marwari horse is an extremely rare and prized breed.